jalombar/starsmasher/Visualizing data/Readme.md

+# How to see the snapshots of your simulation

 Every simulation will create many files called "out0000.sph; out0001.sph; out00002.sph" and so on.
 Each one of these files is a snapshot of your simulation.
 To visualize them we suggest you to use the program "SPLASH" of Daniel Price: